 Dr. Asha M. George is a public health and security expert with more than three decades of work in her field.
 Since 2018, she has been the executive director of the Bipartisan Commission on Biodefense, previously known as the Blue Ribbon Study Panel on Biodefense.
-As executive director, Dr. George is responsible for overseeing the Apollo program for biodefense and its staff, in addition to analyzing national risk-preparedness measures and mitigation protocols for biological weapons events, pandemics, and other biological outbreaks.
-Dr. George holds a Bachelor of Arts in natural sciences from Johns Hopkins University and earned her Master of Science in public health, with a focus on parasitology and laboratory practice, from the University of North Carolina at Chapel Hill the following year.
-She has continued her professional development throughout her career and attended the University of Hawai‘i at Mānoa in the 1990s, earning a Doctor of Public Health in 1997.
+As executive director, Dr. George is responsible for overseeing the implementation of recommendations contained in the commission’s National Blueprint for Biodefense, Apollo Program for Biodefense, and other reports, in addition to analyzing national biodefense measures and protocols for naturally occurring, accidentally released, and intentionally introduced biological events.
+Dr. George earned a Bachelor of Arts in natural sciences from Johns Hopkins University in 1987, and earned a Master of Science in public health, with a focus on parasitology and laboratory practice, from the University of North Carolina at Chapel Hill the following year.
+She subsequently attended the University of Hawai‘i at Manoa, earning a Doctor of Public Health in 1997.

-An innovator in biodefense policy, Dr. George is responsible for developing portions of the National Defense Authorization Act, including the creation of a centralized national biodefense strategy and the separation of biodefense policy from general national defense protocols.
-During her time with the Association of Public Health Laboratories, she worked to establish the Laboratory Response Network, a confederation of public health testing laboratories across the country working together to test and receive FBI specimens.
-The Laboratory Response Network was responsible for conducting the majority of anthrax testing in the United States and continues to play a major role in outbreak testing and notification.
+An innovator in biodefense policy, Dr. George is responsible for educating Congress, including about the creation of a centralized national biodefense strategy and the separation of biodefense policy from general national defense protocols.
+During her time with the Association of Public Health Laboratories, she worked to establish the Laboratory Response Network, a confederation of public health laboratories across the country working together to receive and test specimens from the Federal Bureau of Investigation and others.
+The Laboratory Response Network was responsible for conducting most of the anthrax testing in the United States in 2001 and continues to play a major role in outbreak testing and notification.